evolk208/internship-journal/src/pages/2018-06-04-esri-in-one-hour-arcgis-platform-jeremy-mirmelstein/index.md

 title: Esri in One Hour - The ArcGIS Platform, with Jeremy Mirmelstein
 date: "2018-06-05"
 ---
-# June 5th: Esri in One Hour - The ArcGIS Platform, with Jeremy Mirmelstein

 Josh set up a series of "Esri in One Hour" chats for me this summer to talk to people throughout the company about their work and about elements of the Esri ecosystem.
 I had my first one today, where I talked through the ArcGIS Platform with Jeremy.
 This served as my broad introduction into how all of the ArcGIS software interacts.

 ## ArcGIS and Basic GIS Patterns